plumvillage/newsletter/src/en/articles/br-troi-ruong-duc--happiness-where-are-you.md

 ## Mindfulness of slugs

 One afternoon while harvesting vegetables, Br.
 Phap Ao told me that starting from that day, I would have to come here to catch slugs early every morning and evening.
 The holes in the vegetables were the traces left by slugs after they enjoyed the leaves.
-After hearing this, I felt very curious - *is there any relationship between the slugs and my life?* Starting from that day, almost every morning and evening, I stepped into the greenhouse to find the answer.
+After hearing this, I felt very curious–*is there any relationship between the slugs and my life?* Starting from that day, almost every morning and evening, I stepped into the greenhouse to find the answer.
 After I caught more than one thousand slugs, I still did not have the answer.

 During sitting meditation one night, while following my breathing, an image of the slugs appeared in front of me.
 I thought it may be the message my mentor wanted to convey to me, but I wanted to confirm whether it was true.
 That night I stayed in the greenhouse for two and a half hours to catch the slugs.
 Not long after, I saw something I had not seen before.
 I felt great joy.
 Yes, this is it!